Erasiel/algds-eng/exercises/exercises_03_divide_and_conquer.md

 ### Exercise 2

 Our goal is to get to the top of the $n$-th step in a very long flight of stairs.
-We can only move either one or two steps with at a time and we can not go backwards.
+We can only move either one or two steps at a time and we can not go backwards.
 Design and implement a recursive algorithm that finds the number of distinct movement sequences we can take to get to get on top of the $n$-th step.
 Use the following outline:

 ```py
 def steps(n_steps: int) -> int: